CYukna/DigitalConceptTutorial/Repository.md

 <img width="1067" alt="Screen Shot 2019-05-09 at 6 08 34 PM" src="https://user-images.githubusercontent.com/42652935/57492211-9a82f000-7285-11e9-884f-42148b76dc2d.png">

-Congrats!
-You have created a repository.
-Continue to learn how to input files through Terminal into your new repository.
+Congrats! :smiley: You have created a repository. :sunglasses: Continue to learn how to input files through Terminal into your new repository.

 [Continue >](PushFileToRepository.md)